Meadowlarke/Bibliography/Bibliography.md

 ##### Liszt, Franz.
 Widmung.

 mm.
-16: At what is the end of the A section in the original, Liszt repeats the melody here but an octave below, this time around highliting his accompaniyment, which is like the original, but flashier.
+16: At what is the end of the A section in the original, Liszt repeats the melody here but an octave below, this time around highlighting his accompaniyment, which is like the original, but flashier.

 ##### Long, Michael.
 "Symbol and Ritual in Josquin's 'Missa Di Dadi.'" _Journal of the American Musicological Society_ 42, no. 1 (1989): 1-22.